-However, the vineyards that have a truly special place for Mutt Lynch are those associated with our Canis Major wines.
-These are our "babies" that get extra love and attention, and they come from two vineyards that neighbor our winery in Dry Creek Valley, Sonoma County.
+Our Reserve Vineyards.
+The vineyards that have a truly special place for Mutt Lynch are those associated with our Reserve "mbf" wines.
+These are our "babies" that get extra love and attention.
 We leave the farming to long-time grape growers, relying instead on hand shake agreements built on trust and friendship.
 Each and every vintage, Brenda works with our growers on the “Mutt Lynch blocks”, those rows or sections that Brenda has deemed ideal to produce our wines.

 Owners – Bruce and Ed Perotti